Concordium/concordium-rust-smart-contracts/CTS1.rst

 ----------------------

 The specification only has a ``transfer`` smart contract function which takes list of transfer and no function for a single transfer.
-This will result in lower energy cost compared to multiple contract calls and only introduce a small overhead for single transfers.
+This will result in lower energy cost compared to multiple contract calls and only introduces a small overhead for single transfers.
-The reason for not also including a single transfer function, is to have smaller smart contract modules, which in turn leads to saving cost on every function call.
+The reason for not also including a single transfer function is to have smaller smart contract modules, which in turn leads to saving cost on every function call.

 No token level approval/allowance like in ERC20 and ERC721
 ----------------------------------------------------------